How Pry improved registrations by 20-30% with PostHog

-Improving collaboration and customer support with Session Recording
+Improving collaboration and customer support with session replays

 As a startup and a small team, Pry has recognised the importance of knowledge sharing and giving everyone access to the right tools.
 Unlike traditional business analytics tools which require custom SQL queries, PostHog is entirely self-serve and as a result can be used by a wide variety of teams — from designers and engineers to leadership and marketing.

-Even Pry’s support team occasionally use the tool, checking session recordings to understand how particular bugs may have occurred.
+Even Pry’s support team occasionally use the tool, checking session replays to understand how particular bugs may have occurred.

 “We use PostHog to make updates on the website too,” said Andy.
 “Recently we saw that a lot of people were clicking the Docs link at the very bottom of our footer, for example.
 Nothing else, just that button.
 Spotting that with PostHog’s heatmap tool helped us know we needed to surface that link somewhere else and pushed us to put it in the main navigation.”